 Macchiato Coffees: Overview & How They Are Made

-To make the perfect traditional macchiato, here’s what you need to do:
+To make a macchiato at home, here’s what you need to do:

-- 1Start by pulling an espresso shot.
-The amount of beans you’ll use depend on your preference.
+- 1Start by pulling an espresso shot by passing hot water over the ground beans.
+The amount of beans you’ll use depend on your personal taste.

 - 2Pour the shot in a demitasse cup.
 These are the smallest cups you can find in a coffee shop.
 If you don’t have one, anything will do.